Postcode area: NR8.

 The area attracts a diverse mix of residents: young families drawn by the schools and green spaces, professionals who appreciate the fast commute into Norwich, and retirees enjoying the quieter village atmosphere of Old Costessey.
 The Queen’s Hills development has created its own micro-community with a younger demographic and a strong emphasis on outdoor living and sustainability.

 While Costessey itself is primarily residential, its location provides excellent access to attractions across Norfolk.
-The Marriott’s Way offers 26 miles of traffic-free trail perfect for weekend adventures on foot or by bike.
+The Marriott’s Way offers 26 miles of traffic-free trail suited to weekend adventures on foot or by bike.
 The River Tud provides fishing opportunities and gentle waterside walks through ancient meadowland.

 Weekend trips to the North Norfolk coast take around 45 minutes, while the Norfolk Broads are accessible within 30 minutes.
 The area’s central position in the county makes it an ideal base for exploring everything Norfolk has to offer.